rvirgilli/vps-core-setup/README.md

 Its main goal is to standardize VPS configuration and separate infrastructure setup from application deployment.

+## 1. Prerequisites

+*   A fresh Debian 12 VPS.
+*   Access to the VPS as `root` or a user with `sudo` privileges (e.g., the default `debian` user on many cloud providers).
+*   An SSH key pair on your local machine to access the VPS.
+*   `git` should be pre-installed on the VPS.

-## 1. Quickstart
+## 2. Quickstart

-These steps assume you are logged into your fresh Debian 12 VPS as the `debian` user (or another non-root user with sudo privileges), and that `git` is already installed.
+These steps assume you are logged into your fresh Debian 12 VPS as the `debian` user (or another non-root user with sudo privileges), and that all prerequisites are met.

 1.  **SSH into your VPS:**
     ```bash
     ssh debian@<YOUR_VPS_IP>
     ```
-2.  **Clone this repository and run the setup script:**
+2.  **Update package list, clone this repository into `/opt`, and run the setup script:**
     ```bash
     sudo apt-get update
-    git clone https://github.com/rvirgilli/vps-core-setup.git /opt/vps-core-setup
+    sudo git clone https://github.com/rvirgilli/vps-core-setup.git /opt/vps-core-setup
     cd /opt/vps-core-setup
     sudo chmod +x vps-setup.sh
     sudo ./vps-setup.sh